anaegel/XBraidForUG4/README.md

 It is possible to define variables in  BraidVectorStruct.h that are respected by the compiler to define the behavior of this plugin.
 For example to
  * get execution times for some operations (clone, init, step, assemble operator, assemble rhs, solve, residual).
  * write out every result as a vector which can be used in matlab
  * write out a script in matlab notation
  * get timestamps when receiving and sending is executed

+## Possible extensions:
+Here are some ideas:
+* Provide a functor class for converting BraidVectors to GridFunctions.
+* Make `GFBraidApp` a `TimeIntegratorSubject`.
+Also replace scriptors by `ITimeIntegratorObserver`.
+* Consider an alternative for `Interpolate` calls which does not depend on components.